imansohibul/num2words/README.md

 ## Introduction

-***num2words*** is a small module written in pure Go that converts numbers to words in Indonesian.Example : 1267 -> seribu dua ratus enam puluh tujuh
+***num2words*** is a small module written in pure Go that converts numbers to words in Indonesian.
+Example : 1267 -> seribu dua ratus enam puluh tujuh